Mrfanta-stick/Discord-Bot-Luna/README.md

 ## 🤖 Commands

 ### Slash Commands
-- `/spacefact` - Get a random space/moon fact from Luna
+- `/berryfact` - Get a sassy berry fact with attitude from Lulu
-- `/horoscope` - Select your zodiac sign and get a daily horoscope
+- `/horoscope` - Select your zodiac sign and get a daily horoscope (with sass)

 ### Text Commands
 - `!sync` - Sync slash commands with Discord (admin/bot owner only)

 ### Natural Interactions
-- **Greetings**: Luna responds to hi, hello, hey, etc.
+- **Greetings**: Lulu responds with savage greetings and attitude
-- **Emotional Support**: Detects when you're feeling down and offers support
+- **Emotional Support**: Detects when you're hurting and offers GENUINE support (no sass)
+- **Slay Topics**: Mention slay, queen, king, serve, iconic, etc. for savage responses
-- **Space Topics**: Ask about space, moon, planets, stars, etc.
+- **Berry Topics**: Talk about berries and get sassy facts
-- **Advice Requests**: Ask Luna for advice or opinions
+- **Advice Requests**: Ask Lulu for advice (expect attitude with wisdom)
-- **Welfare Checks**: Ask how Luna is doing
+- **Welfare Checks**: Ask how Lulu is doing (she's thriving, obviously)
+- **Mentions**: Tag @Lulu to get her attention
+- **Random Responses**: 10% chance she'll jump into active chats

-## 🌙 Luna's Personality
+## 👑 Lulu's Personality

-Luna is a **cheerful moon spirit** who:
+Lulu is a **sassy savage queen** who:
-- 🌕 Is always energized by the moon's presence worldwide
-- ✨ Speaks mystically with moon emojis
-- 💫 Offers wisdom and playful banter
-- 🎭 Gets sassy when disrespected (but stays sophisticated)
+- 💅 Has zero filter and speaks her mind with attitude
+- 🔥 Roasts people playfully with unmatched style
+- 😏 Revives dead chats with savage energy
+- 💀 Uses gen-z slang and stays iconic
-- 💖 Provides emotional support when needed
+- 💕 Drops ALL sass for genuine emotional support when needed
+- 🌿 Connects to nature (her spiritual side)

 ## 📊 Rate Limits